-Dr. William F Godoy joined ORNL in 2016 as a Research Scientist in the Scientific Data Group, part of the Computational Science and Mathematics Division, CSMD.
-A native of Peru, he holds all his degrees in Mechanical Engineering with a strong research and development (R&D) focus on the different aspects of scientific large-scale computational modeling and simulation.
+Dr. William F Godoy joined ORNL in 2016 as a Research Scientist in the Computational Science and Mathematics Division, CSMD.
+A native of Peru, his background is in Mechanical Engineering with a strong research and development (R&D) focus on the computational aspects of large-scale scientific modeling and simulation.

-Dr. Godoy obtained a BS (2003) from the National Engineering University (Universidad Nacional de Ingenieria, UNI) in his native Peru.
-He graduated with MS (2006) and PhD (2009) degrees from the State University of New York (SUNY) at Buffalo, working under the supervision of Dr. Paul E. DesJardin, an expert in turbulent combustion modeling, in 3D radiative transfer models for fire supression systems.
-Upon graduation, he joined the Science Directorate at NASA Langley Research Center for a postdoctoral appointment (2009-2012).
-At Langley, he developed 3D models to analyze radiative transfer in the atmosphere using NASA's Pleiades supercomputer and the novelty of GPU computing.
-Before joining ORNL, he was a staff engineer at Intel Corporation (2012-2016) in the Technology Computer Aided Design Group.
-At Intel, he worked on the R&D of large-scale thermal reliability models to support semiconductor design and fabrication of Intel's 22nm, 14nm (e.g. Haswell, Skylake, Knights Landing) technologies, and their future 10nm and 7nm successors.
+Dr. Godoy obtained his PhD (2009) and MS (2006) degrees from the State University of New York (SUNY) at Buffalo, working under the supervision of Dr. Paul E. DesJardin on 3D radiative transfer models for fire suppression systems.
+Upon graduation, he joined NASA Langley Research Center for a postdoctoral appointment (2009-2012) to study radiative transfer in the atmosphere using NASA's Pleiades supercomputer and GPU computing.
+Priori to ORNL, he worked as a Senior Software Engineer at Intel Corporation (2012-2016) on the R&D of large-scale thermal reliability models to support semiconductor design and fabrication of Intel's 22nm, 14nm (Haswell, Skylake, Knights Landing) technologies, and their 10nm and 7nm successors.